EigenTom/ThinkPad-X1-Yoga-3rd-Hackintosh/README.md

       1. Force USB-C controller power on all the time, which cause CPU-C storm, and consume a large amount of battery.
       2. Mask USB-C controller as an ExpressCard expansion USB-C card.
 The controller will be powered on when using USB-C port, and can be turned off manually to save battery life.
 The cost is described in the first part of the document. <br>
       Therefore, it is not possible to get USB-C working 'as perfect as real macs'.
+8. You can use the EFI patch as to do installations.
+I've enabled boot selection menus by default.
+After the install and troubleshooting, you may want to disable them.

 <br>